gmh5225/language-Capstone/readme.md

 ## Reserved Words

-Capstone has *17* reserved words.
-Reserved words can be one of 3 types: a keyword, a statement, or a modifier.
+Capstone has *18 + 2* reserved words.
+Reserved words can be either a keyword, a statement, or a modifier, or multiple.

 * `break` Statement to break a loop.
 * `class` Keyword to declare a class.
-* `const` Modifier to mark a variable as immutable.
+* `const` or `final` Keyword to declare an immutable variable or specify parameter immutability.
 * `continue` Statement to skip to the next pass of a loop.
 * `else` Keyword to declare the "else" body of an "if" statement.
 * `false` Literal for boolean false.